alexcu2718/fdf/README.md

 ### Feature Enhancements (Planned)

-**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use, I have a lot of test cases to attempt fix this, it's also complex to reproduce the time methodologies for all POSIX platforms because each one differs so much, the drawbacks of not using the stdlib!)
+**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use, I have a lot of test cases to attempt  this, it's also complex to reproduce the time methodologies for all POSIX platforms because each one differs so much, the drawbacks of not using the stdlib!)

-**Extended File Types**: Support for searching device drivers, and other special files.
+**Extended File Types**: Support for searching device drivers, and other special files(this isn't difficult at all, just not a priority)

 **POSIX Compliance**: Mostly done, I don't expect to extend this beyond Linux/BSD/MacOS/Illumos/Solaris (the other ones are embedded mostly, correct me if i'm wrong!)

 ### Platform Expansion

 **Windows Support**: Acknowledged as a significant undertaking an almost entire separate codebase(portability ain't fun), but valuable for both usability and learning Windows internals.

+## Enhance shell completions

+Meanwhile my shell completions are pretty good, I want to improve them a lot, this shouldn't be too bad.

 ### Core Philosophy